Dining domes set to offer eating experience in Exeter

 - 3 Topsham, Fore Street, Topsham, Exeter

-Lord Charles Courtenay, Chair of the Visitor Economy Recovery Group, said: “We wanted to offer a new dining experience in the heart of the city that meets with government guidance, offers people confidence of remaining in their own social bubble, but at the same time is exciting and a little bit different.”
+Lord Charles Courtenay, Chair of the Visitor Economy Recovery Group, said: “We wanted to offer a new dining experience in the heart of the city that meets with government guidance, offers people confidence of remaining in their own support bubble, but at the same time is exciting and a little bit different.”

 Council Leader Phil Bialyk, said: “This is a fantastic idea and I can’t wait to try one of the dining domes out and enjoy a meal in what will be a very ambient setting.
 The domes tick all the boxes and I can see them proving very popular in the lead up to Christmas.”